awsdocs/amazon-sqs-developer-guide/doc_source/working-with-messages.md

 When the wait time for the `ReceiveMessage` API action is greater than 0, *long polling* is in effect\.
 The maximum long polling wait time is 20 seconds\.
 Long polling helps reduce the cost of using Amazon SQS by eliminating the number of empty responses \(when there are no messages available for a `[ReceiveMessage](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_ReceiveMessage.html)` request\) and false empty responses \(when messages are available but aren't included in a response\)\.
 For more information, see [Amazon SQS short and long polling](sqs-short-and-long-polling.md)\.

-To ensure optimal message processing, use the following strategies:
+For optimal message processing, use the following strategies:
 + In most cases, you can set the `ReceiveMessage` wait time to 20 seconds\.
 If 20 seconds is too long for your application, set a shorter `ReceiveMessage` wait time \(1 second minimum\)\.
 If you don't use an AWS SDK to access Amazon SQS, or if you configure an AWS SDK to have a shorter wait time, you might have to modify your Amazon SQS client to either allow longer requests or use a shorter wait time for long polling\.
 + If you implement long polling for multiple queues, use one thread for each queue instead of a single thread for all queues\.
 Using a single thread for each queue allows your application to process the messages in each of the queues as they become available, while using a single thread for polling multiple queues might cause your application to become unable to process messages available in other queues while the application waits \(up to 20 seconds\) for the queue which doesn't have any available messages\.

 **Important**
-To avoid HTTP errors, ensure that the HTTP response timeout for `ReceiveMessage` requests is longer than the `WaitTimeSeconds` parameter\.
+To avoid HTTP errors, make sure that the HTTP response timeout for `ReceiveMessage` requests is longer than the `WaitTimeSeconds` parameter\.
 For more information, see [ReceiveMessage](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_ReceiveMessage.html)\.

 ## Capturing problematic messages<a name="capturing-problematic-messages"></a>

-To capture all messages that can't be processed, and to ensure the correctness of CloudWatch metrics, configure a [dead\-letter queue](sqs-dead-letter-queues.md)\.
+To capture all messages that can't be processed, and to collect accurate CloudWatch metrics, configure a [dead\-letter queue](sqs-dead-letter-queues.md)\.
 + The redrive policy redirects messages to a dead\-letter queue after the source queue fails to process a message a specified number of times\.
 + Using a dead\-letter queue decreases the number of messages and reduces the possibility of exposing you to *poison pill* messages \(messages that are received but can't be processed\)\.
 + Including a poison pill message in a queue can distort the [`ApproximateAgeOfOldestMessage`](sqs-available-cloudwatch-metrics.md) CloudWatch metric by giving an incorrect age of the poison pill message\.
 Configuring a dead\-letter queue helps avoid false alarms when using this metric\.